Our Family of Companies

 Understanding the trade-offs of borrowing from your account is important.

-Opportunity cost
+Opportunity Cost

 By taking money out of your 401(k), you reduce your invested account balance.
 As a result, there's less money earning interest, dividends and potential capital gains for your future.
 That may work out if investments lose money, but your savings may suffer if those investments gain value while your money is out of the markets.
-No investment type can guarantee growth, and can instead lose value.
-Past performance also can't guarantee future results.

-Potential default
+Potential Default

-If you can't repay your loan, the IRS treats the amount you took as a distribution.
-You may have to pay income tax on that amount, and pay an additional penalty tax if you're under age 59 1/2.
+If you can't repay your loan, the IRS treats the amount you took as a distribution.6 You may have to pay income tax on that amount, and pay an additional penalty tax if you're under age 59 1/2.

-Cash flow
+Cash Flow

 You need to repay your loan, which could possibly put a strain on your budget, especially if you considered taking a loan as a result of a financial rough patch.
 While you're making payments to eliminate the debt, it might be harder to save for retirement and delay your progress toward retirement goals.